thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game crafting recipes are in *recipes.dat* file which is in *data* directory.
-- To remove existing recipe from game, you can delete it from *recipes.dat* or in modification file add tag `recipe` with attribute `index` which value will be index of recipe to remove and attribute `action` with value `remove`.
+- If you want remove or update any existing recipe, you can do it in *recipes.dat* file in *data* directory or in modification file (better option) add tag `recipe` with attribute `index` which value will be index of selected recipe and attribute `action`.
+Then if you modify existing recipe, add changed values.

 ### Recipe data structure
 - Each recipe starts with tag `recipe`.